LitoMore/litomore.me/content/posts/2024-10-29-how-does-the-windows-r-scam-work.md

 - `-bxor` is an [arithmetic operator] for bitwise XOR calculation.
 In this for-loop it should be a deobfuscation process.
 - [\[Sytem.AppDomain\]::CurrentDomain.Load] loads an [Assembly] into the specific domain.

-Then they cando whatever they want with your operating system through the implanted application.
+Then they can do whatever they want with your operating system through the implanted application.

 ### Why is the phishing method so effective?

-Effective phishing methods are often easy to operate and can catch you without you realizing it.
+Effective phishing methods are often easy to operate and can catch you without realizing it.
-Just like CAPTCHA, the various verification methods now make people lose their vigilancem, and some people lack basic computer knowledge and fall into this trap.
+Just like CAPTCHA, the various verification methods now make people lose their vigilance, and some people lack basic computer knowledge and fall into this trap.

 On the other hand, due to the rise of smartphones and tablets, some people have become computer illiterate, especially the kids.
 As the [Reddit post from r/Teachers] mentioned, more and more students don't know how to use computers.